Ghurghutiyar Ghatona: Plot

 Later that evening, the duo meet with Kalikinkar's son, Biswanath Majumdar.
 The three of them go to the dining hall to have dinner, during which Biswanath tells that he comes to Ghurghutiya for only a few days as he can't keep his business stalled for long.
 After dinner, the duo go to sleep.
 Feluda then deduces the meaning of the riddle said by the parrot.
 Using an old technique created and used by the British people during the British Raj in India, both Feluda and Topshe deduce the riddle:Trinayan, hey Trinayan, take some rest actually means: 39-0-39 8-2-0.
 The relieved Feluda now goes to sleep.

 The next morning, after having tea, the duo meet with Kalikinkar, tell him the answer of the riddle, take Gaboriau's four books and leave the place.
 On the way, they learn that Biswanath has left early in the morning.
-The moment the duo arrive in the station, Feluda smells something fishy; he immediately goes to the local police station and with the police they return back to Ghurghutiya.
+The moment the duo arrive in the station, Feluda smells something fishy; he immediately goes to the local police station and with the police they return to Ghurghutiya.
 After arriving there, they come across a new car, which is undoubtedly Biswanath's car, thus revealing that Biswanath hasn't yet left the place.
 They find Kalikinkar gone, the iron chest open and empty and Gokul sobbing deeply.
 Feluda interrogates Gokul, while the police chase Biswanath.
 It's finally revealed that Kalikinkar is actually dead; Biswanath himself killed Kalikinkar during a heated argument and then, with his driver's help, disposed of his corpse in the lake behind the house.
 Gokul was forced to follow their orders in order to survive.
 It's also revealed that Rajenbabu is dead for two years.

 After finally catching Biswanath, it's revealed that Biswanath (who is a failed actor) played the roles of three men: Kalikinkar, Rajenbabu and himself.
 The large house and the absence of electricity helped Biswanath to maintain this pretence.
 He actually wanted his father's wealth which was in the iron chest, but due to the fact that Kalikinkar never disclosed the combination number to him and that Kalikinkar had already invited Feluda to the house before being killed, Biswanath saw this as an opportunity to use his old make-up and acting skills to obtain the combination number from Feluda to steal the money.
 After explaining everything, Feluda pulls out the four books of Gaboriau and orders Topshe to keep them back in Kalikinkar's bookshelf as he has no wish of taking books from a dead man's collection.
 While returning the books, Topshe sees the parrot continuously saying the riddle to itself: Trinayan, hey Trinayan, take some rest.
 The story ends here.